AdobeDocs/journey-optimizer.en/help/using/content-management/generative-sms.md

 1. Insert personalization fields to customize your SMS content based on profiles data.
 [Learn more about content personalization](../personalization/personalize.md)

 1. After defining your message content, click the **[!UICONTROL Simulate content]** button to control the rendering, and check personalization settings with test profiles.
-[Learn more](../preview-test/preview-content.md)

 When you have defined your content, audience and schedule, you are ready to prepare your SMS campaign.
 [Learn more](../campaigns/review-activate-campaign.md)